sergej-moor/svelte-penpot-plugin-template/README.md

-# Noisy Hue plugin
+# Svelte Penpot Plugin Template

-This is a plugin for penpot.
+This template is derived from Penpot's [Plugin Examples](https://github.com/penpot/plugin-examples).

 For the full documentation go to: [Plugins](https://help.penpot.app/plugins/).